-3. If distributing HTF funds by selecting applications submitted by eligible recipients, a.
+- 1. How will the grantee distribute its HTF funds?
+Select all that apply: - ✓ Applications submitted by eligible recipients - 2.
+If distributing HTF funds by selecting applications submitted by eligible recipients, - a.
 Describe the eligibility requirements for recipients of HTF funds (as defined in 24 CFR § 93.2).
 If not distributing funds by selecting applications submitted by eligible recipients, enter "N/A".